Scenarios including a spouse

 Sometimes we use registered assets before other types of assets.

-- If taxable income is so low that we can make some registered withdrawals (including from RRSPs) without paying any tax on them, we take advantage of that, but only if that money is actually needed for spending.
+- If taxable income is so low that we can make some registered withdrawals (including from RRSPs) without paying any tax on them, we take advantage of that, but only if that money is needed for spending.

 Steps for each resource group: